Sports in Puerto Rico: Equestrian

 The sport of equestrianism has certain popularity in Puerto Rico, more so among members of higher classes.
 Puerto Rico frequently sends contestants to different international tournaments, such as the Olympics.
-On August 16, 2003, Mark Watringl from the town of Aguadilla, represented the United States in the Pan American Games celebrated in the Dominican Republic.
+On 16 August 2003, Mark Watringl from the town of Aguadilla, represented the United States in the Pan American Games celebrated in the Dominican Republic.
 There he won the "Gold Medal" with a final total of 13.66 penalties compared to the 21.87 posted by Mexico.
 When presented with the Gold Medal, Watring unfurled and waved the Puerto Rican Flag.
 This win secured a berth in the 2004 Olympic Games in Athens, Greece.
 Watring represented Puerto Rico in the 2004 Olympics.

 Fencing

-Fencing in Puerto Rico has become popular ever since David "Kike" Bernier, Victor Bernier and the brothers Jonathan and Marcos Peña have won medals in the 2003 Pan American Games celebrated in the Dominican Republic.Mirthescka Escanellas was also a popular Puerto Rican fencer.
+Fencing in Puerto Rico has become popular ever since David "Quique" Bernier, Victor Bernier and the brothers Jonathan and Marcos Peña have won medals in the 2003 Pan American Games celebrated in the Dominican Republic.
+Mirthescka Escanellas was also a popular Puerto Rican fencer.
 She participated at the 1996 Summer Olympics in Atlanta, Georgia, among many other international events.